denn1sraj/wordnik-gre-lookup/README.md

 ## BigQuery Dev -- Future Feature

-- 1. refactor to write to BigQuery table using service account (test)
+- 1. refactor to write to BigQuery table using service account (test2)